Last Updated on September 2, 2022 by Pamela

 Drop your bags at the hotel and kick off your time in the city exploring Toronto’s Kensington Market, a neighbourhood with a deep, and eclectic, history — this was once the neighbourhood where new immigrants were settled when they arrived in the city: Portuguese, Irish, Chinese, to name a few.
 Now the neighbourhood is a mixture of vintage shops, funky cafés, bakeries, spice sellers, restaurants, and more.

-Wander down Baldwin Street, grab a coffee at Jimmy’s Coffee, then continue onto Augusta Ave. and wander a bit.
+Wander down Baldwin Street, grab a coffee at Jimmy’s Coffee (LGBTQIA2S+ safe space), then continue onto Augusta Ave. and wander a bit.
 To the right, you’ll find the House of Spice and little shops.
 Have lunch at Banh Mi Bar or head north and stop into Nu Bügel for a Montréal-style lox and cream cheese bagel.
 If you have a sweet tooth, stop by Jelly Modern Doughnuts on College St (about a block and a half west of Augusta Ave) and order a Maple Bacon doughnut — and be prepared for a #Yumgasm moment.

 Taking the streetcar north on Spadina Road, hop off at Bloor Street West.
 Walking east you’ll soon find yourself in Yorkville — one of the trendiest neighbourhoods in Toronto.
 Walk off your lunch and afternoon snacks by visiting the Royal Ontario Museum or doing a little shopping.